Routemaster RML 2700

 A unique Living History Experience contained within a classic double deck bus.

-Delivered new to East Kent in March 1966.
-It spent its service life based in Dover, Herne Bay, Ramsgate and Folkestone and ended its days with East Kent as a driver training bus.
+Delivered to East Kent in March 1966, it spent its service life based in Dover, Herne Bay, Ramsgate and Folkestone and ended its days with East Kent as a driver training bus.

 In 1997, it was donated to Associated Bus Ministries who allocated it to work on a Church of England project celebrating the Millennium asking the question ‘2000 years since what?’